SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 You now have an Azure Function running in production.
 Not too shabby!

 ## Using the Key Vault to retrieve the sensitive data

+So we have the app, but now we need to make sure we're getting the right data out of the key vault.
+To do this, we'll have to give our function app a managed identity, grant that identity access ot the Key Vault, and update the app's settings to reference key vault locations.

+### Adding a System Managed Identity for the Function App

+* In the Platform Features screen for the Function App, Choose `Identity`
+* Chose the `System Assigned` tab, choose `Enable`, and Save.

+You'll see an `Object ID` field with a value in it.

+### Get the URIs for the Secrets

+### Granting Access for the Function Identity

+* Open the Key Vault settings in the Azure Portal
+* Select `Access Policies` and click to add a new policy.
+* For the Principal, select the `feedly-opml-export` application by searching for it.
+* Grant the application the authority to list, read, and set secrets.
+* Save the access policy.

+### Update the function app's settings to read from the key vault

 ## Updating the readability of the blob so we can access it from the blog